apurkayastha/getandcleandata/README.md

 ## 3. CodeBook.md

-The CodeBook.md is a description of the experiment, the variables in the data,
+The CodeBook.md is a description of the experiment, the variables in the data, and the steps used to create tidy data